jp-chl/66DaysOfK8s/challenge/week08/day52/README.md

 ## Set a not-healthy status on Pod

-If we shoot at /misbehave endpoint, liveness one will return a non 200 http code.
+If we shoot at /misbehave endpoint, liveness one will return a non 200 http status code.

 ```bash
 $ k exec -ti tester -- curl -i localhost:8080/misbehave